Silencer (firearms): Design and construction

 Silencers vary greatly in size and efficiency.
 One disposable type developed in the 1980s by the U.S. Navy for 9×19mm pistols was 150 mm long and 45 mm in outside diameter, and was designed for six shots with standard ammunition or up to thirty shots with subsonic (slower than the speed of sound) ammunition.
 In contrast, one suppressor designed for rifles firing the powerful .50 caliber (BMG) cartridge is 509 mm long and 76 mm in diameter.

 Two ancillary advantages of the silencer are recoil reduction and flash suppression.
 Muzzle flash is reduced both by being contained in the suppressor and by the arresting of unburned powder that would ordinarily burn in the air and intensify the flash.
 Recoil reduction results from the slowing of propellant gases that contribute 30–50% of recoil velocity.
 However, some suppressors can increase the backpressure produced by the propellant gases.
 This can cause them to function somewhat like a muzzle booster and thus increase the felt recoil.
 The weight of the silencer and the location of that additional weight at the muzzle reduces recoil through the basic mass as well as muzzle flip because of the location of this mass.

 Cross-section drawing of a centerfire rifle suppressor, showing expansion chamber "reflexed" (going back around) the rifle barrel, and four sound baffles.
 The diffractor and baffles are carefully shaped to deflect gas.

 Cross-section drawing of a rimfire rifle suppressor, showing short expansion chamber and thirteen plastic baffles.
 These baffles use alternating angled flat surfaces to repeatedly deflect gas expanding through the suppressor.
-In the actual suppressor, baffles are orientated at 90 degrees to one another about the axis of bullet travel.
+In the actual suppressor, baffles are oriented 90 degrees to one another about the axis of bullet travel.
 (The illustration does not demonstrate this well.)